The following lists of selected sources are organized according to six somewhat overlapping categories. Some of the entries have been annotated.

 Engel, David.
 The Holocaust: The Third Reich and the Jews (Essex, England, 2000).

-Note: This cogent book, which is one of the “Seminar Studies in History,” is divided into four main parts: “The Background, Analysis, Assessment” and “Documents.”
+Note: This cogent and insightful book, which is one of the “Seminar Studies in History,” is divided into four main parts: THE BACKGROUND, ASSESSMENT, ANALYSIS and DOCUMENTS.

 Fackenheim, Emil L. "The Human Condition After Auschwitz: A Jewish Testimony A Generation After."
 The ninth annual lecture in Syracuse University's B. G. Rudolph Lectures in Judaic Studies (New York, 1971).